Olori7/LITA_CLASS_DOCUMENTATION/README.md

 ### Data Sources
 The primary source of data used here is data Sale-csv and this is an open source data that can be freely downloaded from an open source online such as kaggle or FRED or any other data repositories site.
 ### Tools Used:
--Microsoft Excel
+-      Microsoft Excel
       1. For Data Cleaning
       2. For Analysis
       3. For Visualization
--SQL- Structured Query Language for querying of data -Github for portfolio building
+-      SQL- Structured Query Language for querying of data
+-      Github for portfolio building